Matchmaking API

 Introduction

-One key requirement while creating a multiplayer game is to easily be able to match together players with similar skills, level, or that wants to play the same game type or map, making the overall experience in-game as enjoyable as possible.
+One key requirement while creating a multiplayer game is to easily be able to match players together with similar skills, level, or who want to play the same game type or map, making the overall experience in-game as enjoyable as possible.

 For this purpose, Photon Fusion exposes a set of API calls that can be used to create the best experience for players looking for the perfect match.

-Photon Fusion works with the Photon Cloud transparently, so most of the interactions with the Photon backend services are done automatically internally.
+Photon Fusion works with the Photon Cloud transparently, so most of the interactions with the Photon backend services are done automatically.

-On this page it is described the Fusion Matchmaking API, which is used to create a Game Session
+This page describes the Fusion Matchmaking API, which is used to create a Game Session

 optionally with custom properties that can be used by players to filter/join the best Session